tulip-lab/open-data/ISF-TDF2023/README.md

 ## Overview

 The **ISF-TDF2023** dataset contains monthly Chinese outbound tourism demand data for **20 selected destination countries/regions**.
-The dataset was developed for the **Tourism Demand Forecasting Competition 2024** hosed by `The 45th International Symposium on Forecasting Conference` and includes historical observations together with designated validation and evaluation periods extending to **July 2024**.
+The dataset was developed for the **Tourism Demand Forecasting Competition 2024** hosted by `The 45th International Symposium on Forecasting Conference` and includes historical observations together with designated validation and evaluation periods extending to **July 2024**.

 The data span multiple tourism market regimes, including the pre-pandemic period, the COVID-19 disruption period, and the post-pandemic recovery phase, providing a challenging benchmark for tourism demand forecasting under significant structural changes and demand shocks.

-## SIT742 Release Notes
+## Files

+- `ISF-TDF2023.csv`

+The file contains monthly tourism demand series for 20 selected destination countries/regions.
+Public period definitions and evaluation-method notes are retained below.

+## Source and provenance

 - Dataset name: `ISF-TDF2023`.
 - Description: Monthly Chinese outbound tourism demand series for 20 selected destination countries/regions, with historical, validation, and evaluation periods extending to July 2024.